Bethany Hamilton: Media

 In 2011, Hamilton appeared in a video for the Christian organization I Am Second, telling of her struggle after the shark attack and how she trusted in God to get her through it.
-In 2011, a feature film Soul Surfer, based on her 2004 book, was released in theaters.
-She was portrayed by actress AnnaSophia Robb.
-She performed all the one-armed surfing stunts in it.
+That same year, a feature film Soul Surfer, based on her 2004 book, was released in theaters.
+Hamilton was portrayed by AnnaSophia Robb.
+Hamilton performed all the one-armed surfing stunts in it.

 Hamilton also appeared on the TLC series 19 Kids and Counting the same year, in the episode titled "Duggars Under the Sea", when the Duggar family visited her in Atlanta, Georgia.

 Hamilton plays herself in the film Dolphin Tale 2, which revolves around the baby dolphin Hope's story.
 She and her husband, Adam Dirks, competed as a team on the 25th season of The Amazing Race, finishing in third place.
 It premiered in 2014 on CBS.

 Bethany Hamilton: Unstoppable is set to tell the story of Hamilton's transition from childhood to motherhood.
 "From chasing her toddler to chasing the biggest waves.
-Bethany is continuously rewriting the rules on being a fearless athlete, and brings a new meaning to the phrase, 'Surf Like a Girl'".
+Bethany is continuously rewriting the rules on being a fearless athlete and brings a new meaning to the phrase, 'Surf Like a Girl'".

-Hamilton was featured in a short film by RipCurl titled Master and Apprentice alongside young female surfer Erin Brooks.
+Hamilton was featured in a short film by Rip Curl titled Master and Apprentice alongside young female surfer Erin Brooks.

+In 2024, Hamilton competed in season twelve of The Masked Singer as "Macaron" with Willie Robertson (who competed in season six as "Mallard") serving as her Mask Ambassador.
+Because of her one arm, the left arm of the "Macaron" costume was stationary.
+She was eliminated in the "Group C Premiere", making her the first amputee to compete on the show.

 Personal life

 In early 2012, Hamilton met youth minister Adam Dirks through mutual friends.
 They became engaged in 2013.
-They were married on August 18, 2013, at an estate on Kauaʻi's north shore, near where she grew up.
-They have three sons, born June 1, 2015, March 27, 2018, and February 14, 2021, respectively.
+The couple married on August 18, 2013, at an estate on Kauaʻi's north shore, near where Hamilton grew up.
+They have four children (three sons and a daughter).
 Their marriage is featured throughout her documentary, Bethany Hamilton: Unstoppable.
-Along with being a professional surfer, she now offers mentorship classes on faith, healing, personal health, and relationships.
+Along with being a professional surfer, Hamilton now offers mentorship classes on faith, healing, personal health, and relationships.
+Hamilton is a Christian.

+Hamilton was the keynote speaker of the March for Life, an annual anti-abortion rally and march in Washington, D.C., in 2025.

 Books

-Hamilton has published eight books with her mom publishing one about her story.
+Hamilton has published nine books, and her mom has also published one about her story.

 Outreach programs

 Hamilton is involved in numerous charitable efforts, including her own foundation, Friends of Bethany, which reaches out to amputees and youth, encouraging them to overcome difficulties by offering hope through Jesus Christ.
-Using her platform as a professional athlete to promote living a fit and healthy lifestyle, she authored the book Body and Soul in 2014.
+Using her platform as a professional athlete to promote living a fit and healthy lifestyle, Hamilton authored the book Body and Soul in 2014.
 In 2019, a surf documentary was made about her, Bethany Hamilton: Unstoppable, which was accompanied by a photo book and a children's book.

-Within the Friends of Bethany Foundation there are four different programs:
+Within the Friends of Bethany Foundation, there are four different programs: